 How can it be that “Bible believing” Christians have gotten the churches of America so far astray from the principles for churches laid down by God in His Word?
 Are pastors and Christians ignorant or are they willfully ignorant?
 We cannot hope to straighten America out unless we first straighten our churches out, but it seems that more Christians are concerned about the state of America than they are about the state of the churches in America.
 God’s people and God’s churches, as well as America, are being destroyed because of a lack of knowledge.

 Note.
 The sodomites understand what 501(c)(3) for churches means, yet pastors and other Christians continue to ignore the issue because they, like lepers to whom the leprosy has spread to the head, have ‘their understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart: Who being past feeling have given themselves over to lasciciousness, to work all uncleanness with greediness” (Ephesians 4.18-19).
-Here is a link to a sodomite article on the issue: “Equality is what we’re all about in Maine” (Click link to go to article).
+Here is a link to a sodomite article on the issue: “Equality is what we’re all about in Maine” (110518: Checked link; link is no longer active).